dmoove/dcore/README.md

   Installation of a linked plugin will override a user-installed or core plugin.

   e.g. If you have a user-installed or core plugin that has a 'hello' command, installing a linked plugin with a 'hello' command will override the user-installed or core plugin implementation.
 This is useful for development work.

 EXAMPLES
-  $ dcore plugins link myplugin
+  $ dmpak plugins link myplugin
 ```

 _See code: [@oclif/plugin-plugins](https://github.com/oclif/plugin-plugins/blob/v5.4.40/src/commands/plugins/link.ts)_

-## `dcore plugins remove [PLUGIN]`
+## `dmpak plugins remove [PLUGIN]`

 Removes a plugin from the CLI.

 ```
 USAGE
-  $ dcore plugins remove [PLUGIN...] [-h] [-v]
+  $ dmpak plugins remove [PLUGIN...] [-h] [-v]

 ARGUMENTS
   PLUGIN...  plugin to uninstall